Commitments, Contingencies and Guarantees

 In view of the inherent difficulty of predicting the outcome of such litigation and regulatory matters, particularly where the claimants seek very large or indeterminate damages or where the matters present novel legal theories or involve a large number of parties, Merrill Lynch generally cannot predict what the eventual outcome of the pending matters will be, what the timing of the ultimate resolution of these matters will be, or what the eventual loss, fines or penalties related to each pending matter may be.

 In accordance with applicable accounting guidance, Merrill Lynch establishes an accrued liability for litigation and regulatory matters when those matters present loss contingencies that are both probable and estimable.
 In such cases, there may be an exposure to loss in excess of any amounts accrued.
 When a loss contingency is not both probable and estimable, Merrill Lynch does not establish an accrued liability.
 As a litigation or regulatory matter develops, Merrill Lynch, in conjunction with any outside counsel handling the matter, evaluates on an ongoing basis whether such matter presents a loss contingency that is probable and estimable.
 If, at the time of evaluation, the loss contingency related to a litigation or regulatory matter is not both probable and estimable, the matter will continue to be monitored for further developments that would make such loss contingency both probable and estimable.
 Once the loss contingency related to a litigation or regulatory matter is deemed to be both probable and estimable, Merrill Lynch will establish an accrued liability with respect to such loss contingency and record a corresponding amount of litigation-related expense.
 Merrill Lynch continues to monitor the matter for further developments that could affect the amount of the accrued liability that has been previously established.
-Excluding expenses of internal or external legal service providers, litigation-related expenses of $358 million were recognized for the year ended December 31, 2012, as compared with $740 million for the year ending December 31, 2011.
+Excluding expenses of internal or external legal service providers, litigation-related expenses of approximately $390 million and $670 million were recognized for the three and nine months ended September 30, 2011 as compared with approximately $250 million and $430 million for the three and nine months ended September 30, 2010.

-For a limited number of the matters disclosed in this Note for which a loss is probable or reasonably possible in future periods, whether in excess of a related accrued liability or where there is no accrued liability, Merrill Lynch is able to estimate a range of possible loss.
+For a limited number of the matters disclosed in this Note and in the prior commitments, contingencies and guarantees disclosures, for which a loss is probable or reasonably possible in future periods, whether in excess of a related accrued liability or where there is no accrued liability, Merrill Lynch is able to estimate a range of possible loss.
 In determining whether it is possible to provide an estimate of loss or range of possible loss, Merrill Lynch reviews and evaluates its material litigation and regulatory matters on an ongoing basis, in conjunction with any outside counsel handling the matter, in light of potentially relevant factual and legal developments.
 These may include information learned through the discovery process, rulings on dispositive motions, settlement discussions, and other rulings by courts, arbitrators or others.
 In cases in which Merrill Lynch possesses sufficient appropriate information to develop an estimate of loss or range of possible loss, that estimate is aggregated and disclosed below.
 There may be other disclosed matters for which a loss is probable or reasonably possible but such an estimate may not be possible.
-For those matters where an estimate is possible, management currently estimates the aggregate range of possible loss is approximately $0 to $650 million in excess of the accrued liability (if any) related to those matters.
+For those matters where an estimate is possible, management currently estimates the aggregate range of possible loss is $0 to $1.3 billion in excess of the accrued liability (if any) related to those matters.
 This estimated range of possible loss is based upon currently available information and is subject to significant judgment and a variety of assumptions, and known and unknown uncertainties.
 The matters underlying the estimated range will change from time to time, and actual results may vary significantly from the current estimate.
 Those matters for which an estimate is not possible are not included within this estimated range.
 Therefore, this estimated range of possible loss represents what Merrill Lynch believes to be an estimate of possible loss only for certain matters meeting these criteria.
-It does not represent Merrill Lynch's maximum loss exposure.
-Information is provided below regarding the nature of all of these contingencies and, where specified, the amount of the claim associated with these loss contingencies.
-Based on current knowledge, management does not believe that loss contingencies arising from pending matters, including the matters described herein, will have a material adverse effect on the consolidated financial position or liquidity of Merrill Lynch.
-However, in light of the inherent uncertainties involved in these matters, some of which are beyond Merrill Lynch's control, and the very large or indeterminate damages sought in some of these matters, an adverse outcome in one or more of these matters could be material to Merrill Lynch's results of operations or cash flows for any particular reporting period.
+It does not represent Merrill Lynch’s maximum loss exposure.
+Information is provided below, or in the prior commitments, contingencies and guarantees disclosures, regarding the nature of all of these contingencies and, where specified, the amount of the claim associated with these loss contingencies.
+Based on current knowledge, management does not believe that loss contingencies arising from pending matters, including the matters described herein or in the prior commitments, contingencies and guarantees disclosures, will have a material adverse effect on the consolidated financial position or liquidity of Merrill Lynch.
+However, in light of the inherent uncertainties involved in these matters, some of which are beyond Merrill Lynch’s control, and the very large or indeterminate damages sought in some of these matters, an adverse outcome in one or more of these matters could be material to Merrill Lynch’s results of operations or cash flows for any particular reporting period.

-Merrill Lynch entities and their affiliates have been named as defendants in a number of cases relating to their various roles as issuer, originator, seller, depositor, sponsor, underwriter and/or controlling entity in MBS offerings, pursuant to which the MBS investors were entitled to a portion of the cash flow from the underlying pools of mortgages.
-These cases generally include actions by individual MBS purchasers.
-Although the allegations vary by lawsuit, these cases generally allege that the registration statements, prospectuses and prospectus supplements for securities issued by securitization trusts contained material misrepresentations and omissions, in violation of Sections 11, 12 and/or 15 of the Securities Act of 1933, Sections 10(b) and/or 20 of the Securities Exchange Act of 1934 and/or state securities laws and other state statutory and/or common laws.
+Merrill Lynch entities and their affiliates have been named as defendants in several cases relating to their various roles as issuer, originator, seller, depositor, sponsor, underwriter and/or controlling entity in MBS offerings, pursuant to which the MBS investors were entitled to a portion of the cash flow from the underlying pools of mortgages.
+These cases generally include purported class action suits and actions by individual MBS purchasers.
+Although the allegations vary by lawsuit, these cases generally allege that the registration statements, prospectuses and prospectus supplements for securities issued by securitization trusts contained material misrepresentations and omissions, in violation of Sections 11, 12 and 15 of the Securities Act of 1933, Sections 10(b) and 20 of the Securities Exchange Act of 1934 and/or state securities laws and other state statutory and common laws.

-These cases generally involve allegations of false and misleading statements regarding (i) the process by which the properties that served as collateral for the mortgage loans underlying the MBS were appraised; (ii) the percentage of equity that mortgage borrowers had in their homes; (iii) the borrowers' ability to repay their mortgage loans; (iv) the underwriting practices by which those mortgage loans were originated; (v) the ratings given to the different tranches of MBS by rating agencies; and (vi) the validity of each issuing trusts' title to the mortgage loans comprising the pool for the securitization (collectively, “MBS Claims”).
+These cases generally involve allegations of false and misleading statements regarding: (i) the process by which the properties that served as collateral for the mortgage loans underlying the MBS were appraised; (ii) the percentage of equity that mortgage borrowers had in their homes; (iii) the borrowers’ ability to repay their mortgage loans; (iv) the underwriting practices by which those mortgage loans were originated; (v) the ratings given to the different tranches of MBS by rating agencies; and (vi) the validity of each issuing trust’s title to the mortgage loans comprising the pool for the securitization (collectively “MBS Claims”).
 Plaintiffs in these cases generally seek unspecified compensatory damages, unspecified costs and legal fees and, in some instances, seek rescission.
-A number of other entities have threatened legal actions against Merrill Lynch and its affiliates concerning MBS offerings.
-On January 11, 2013, Merrill Lynch reached a settlement in principle to resolve claims concerning certain MBS offerings that the National Credit Union Administration (the "NCUA") had threatened to bring against Merrill Lynch and certain of its affiliates.
-The agreement is subject to the negotiation and execution of mutually agreeable settlement documentation and approval by the NCUA board.
-The settlement amount will be covered by existing reserves.
+A number of other entities (including the National Credit Union Administration) have threatened legal actions against Merrill Lynch and its affiliates concerning MBS offerings.

-On August 8, 2011, American International Group, Inc. and certain of its affiliates (collectively, “AIG”) filed a complaint in New York Supreme Court, New York County, in a case entitled American International Group, Inc. et al. v.
-Bank of America Corporation et al. AIG has named, among others, Merrill Lynch and a number of its related entities as defendants.
-AIG's complaint asserts certain MBS Claims pertaining to 158 MBS offerings and two MBS private placements relating to Merrill Lynch entities, in which AIG alleges that it purchased securities between 2005 and 2007.
-AIG seeks rescission of its purchases or a rescissory measure of damages or, in the alternative, compensatory damages of not less than $10 billion, punitive damages and other unspecified relief.
-Defendants removed the case to the U.S. District Court for the Southern District of New York.
-The district court denied AIG's motion to remand the case to state court.
+On August 8, 2011, American International Group, Inc. and certain of its affiliates (collectively, “AIG”) filed a complaint in the Supreme Court of the State of New York, New York County, in a case entitled American International Group, Inc. et al. v.
+Bank of America Corporation et al. AIG has named, among others, Merrill Lynch and a number of its affiliates, subsidiaries and entities as defendants.
+AIG’s complaint asserts certain MBS Claims under federal securities and common law pertaining to 349 MBS offerings, 145 of which relate to Merrill Lynch entities, in which AIG alleges that it purchased securities between 2005 and 2007.
+AIG seeks rescission of its purchases or a rescissory measure of damages or, in the alternative, compensatory damages of not less than $10 billion as to all defendants, including the Merrill Lynch defendants; punitive damages; and other unspecified relief.
+Defendants removed the case to the U.S. District Court for the Southern District of New York, which has denied AIG’s motion to remand the case to state court.

 Federal Housing Finance Agency Litigation